podvoyskiy/tg-logger/README.md

     public const EXAMPLE_SUBSCRIBER = 'example_subscriber';

+    //if you need set cache storage for same messages. required redis/apcu extension (StorageType::REDIS|StorageType::APCU)
+    //protected const CURRENT_STORAGE = StorageType::REDIS;

-    //if you need a limit on same messages (for example 30 min). required apcu extension
+    //if you need global setting limit on same messages (for example 30 min)
     //protected const TTL = 30 * 60;

     //set values if you need to send messages only at certain times